WCramRTC/Prog_DS_A_Midterm/Part_2_PersonalProject.md

 ## Rubric

-Adjusting the rubric to reallocate points from "Engagement and Community Interaction" to "Continuous Improvement and Learning," here is the updated table:

 | **Criteria**                          | **Points** | **Description**                                                                                                                                                                                                                                                                                 |
 |---------------------------------------|------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Project Relevance and Complexity**  | 20         | Assesses how well the project aligns with industry standards and job relevance.
 The complexity should demonstrate the ability to solve significant problems.                                                                                                                                    |